Uptown Theater auction ends with no bids

 Still, the owners of Burgan Real Estate (which handled the auction) said they generated interest in the property and have identified several investors who may wish to purchase it.

-Co-owner Patrick Burgan said Burgan will continue its conversations with local investors and that it purchasing the property is a good opportunity for “somebody who is interested in the revitalization of Youngstown.”
+Co-owner Patrick Burgan said Burgan will continue its conversations with local investors and that the property is a good opportunity for “somebody who is interested in the revitalization of Youngstown.”

 The auction started Dec.
 1 with an opening bid set at $20,000.

-A former bar located next door at 2722 Market St. is included in the sale.
+A former bar next door at 2722 Market St. is included in the sale.

 Don't Miss a Story